openpnp/openpnp/Setup-and-Calibration:-General-Camera-Setup.md

     * If you are adding a head mounted camera (down looking, fiducial), find the head in the tree on the left.
 Under the head look for Cameras and select it.
     * If you are adding a machine mounted camera (up looking, bottom vision), find Cameras under the root of the tree and select it.
 3. Add a camera by pressing the green plus button ![](https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg).
-2. Select a camera driver from the provided list, try "OpenCVCamera" (USB) or "OnvifIPCamera" (IP) and press the "Accept" button.
-The newly added camera will show up in the camera list. **Note that as of 2017/09/30 you should use OpenPnpCaptureCamera.
-Documentation has not yet been updated for this.
-Please see https://github.com/openpnp/openpnp/blob/develop/CHANGES.md#2017-09-30 for details.**
+2. Select a camera driver from the provided list.
+Most users should use "OpenPnpCaptureCamera".
+This driver supports multiple cameras on a single USB host and works best for most installations.
+For other situations, try "OpenCVCamera" (USB) or "OnvifIPCamera" (IP) and press the "Accept" button.
+The newly added camera will show up in the camera list.
 3. Click on the name of the new camera to open it's properties.
-4. Click on the "Camera Specific" tab.
+4. Click on the "Camera Specific" tab and scroll down to the "General" section.
+Here you can configure settings specific to the type of camera (USB or IP).
-5. In the "General" section you can configure settings specific to the type of camera (USB or IP).
+ - OpenPnpCaptureCamera: Select the camera from the "Device" dropdown, then a format from the "Format" dropdown. **Important:** If you will be using more than one camera, select a "1bmd" or "mjpg" format and not a "yuv", "yuv2" or "2vuy" format.
+For more information see [[OpenPnpCaptureCamera]].
  - OpenCVCamera: Set the "USB Device Index".
 Each camera connected to your computer will have a unique device index starting at index 0.
  - OnvifIPCamera: Set the "Camera IP" as &lt;IP address&gt;:&lt;port&gt;, "Username", and "Password" (optional).
  - Press the "Apply" button to have your changes applied.
-6. Verify your camera is working, in the "Camera" window select your newly added camera from the drop down list.
+5. Verify your camera is working, in the "Camera" window select your newly added camera from the drop down list.
 If configured correctly you should see a live image from your selected camera.
-7. On the General Configuration tab click the name field in the camera table to give your camera a descriptive name.
+6. On the General Configuration tab click the name field in the camera table to give your camera a descriptive name.
 We suggest "Top Camera" and "Bottom Camera", respectively.

 ## Delete Old Camera